Gopika-K-G/Recipe-Sharing-Platform/README.md

 1. 👩🏻‍🍳 **User Features:**

    - **User Authentication** - Signup/Login with email and password.
    - **Create & Manage Recipes** - Add, edit, delete your own recipes.
    - **Image Upload** - Upload pictures of dishes for better presentation.
    - **Search & Filter** - Find recipes based on name, ingredients, or category.
    - **Ratings & Reviews** - Rate dishes and leave comments.
    - **Bookmark Recipes** - Save your favorite recipes for later.

-2.🛠️ **Admin Features:**
+1. 🛠️ **Admin Features:**

    - **Manage Users** - Restrict or ban users if necessary.
    - **Recipe Moderation** - Remove inappropriate recipes.
    - **Comment Moderation** - Delete offensive or spam comments.

 ### **Project Workflow:**

-    1️⃣ User signs up or logs in.
-    2️⃣ User explores recipes, searches, and bookmarks favorites.
+1. **Home Page**
+     - Displays trrending recipes.
+     - Search bar to find recipes by name, category, or ingredient.
+1. **Signup & Login Page**
-    3️⃣ User adds a new recipe with images, ingredients, and instructions.
+     - User authentication with email and password.
-    4️⃣ Other users can comment, rate, and interact.
-    5️⃣ Admins manage content and user activities.
+     - Redirects to user dashboard after successful login.
+1. **User Dashboard**
+     - Displays user's uploaded recipes.
+     - Lists bookmarked recipes.
+     - Option to add new recipe.
+1. **Recipe Details Page**
+     - Displys recipe name, ingredients, steps and cooking time along with the pictures uploaded by the users if any.
+     - Users can comment and rate the recipe.
+     - "Save to Favourites" option for the users.
+1. **Admin Dashboard**
+     - View, edit or delete any recipe.
+     - Remove inappropriate comments.

+### **Tech Stack:**

+- **Frontend** - Reactjs
+- **Backend** - Nodejs, Expressjs
+- **Database** - MongoDB